dokipen3d/hou-hdk-sop-vhacd-toolkit/README.md

 - [x] Linux

 **TODO:**
+- [ ] add OpenCL in SOP Generate (currently it's only placebo button)
 - [ ] add possibility to regenerate `bundle_id` attribute in `SOP Scout Sr.` from primitive groups
 - [ ] add support for `SOP Setup` generated attributes in `SOP Merge`
 - [ ] add export to `FBX` for `UE4`